The Electric Clean Vehicle Tax Credit: A Complete Guide for 2023, Pre & Post Inflation Reduction Act

 Pre-2023 Federal Electric Vehicle Tax Credit Overview (Pre-Inflation Reduction Act)

-Pre-Inflation Reduction Act going into effect at the beginning of 2023, federal electric vehicle tax credits were pretty straightforward.
+The prior generation federal electric vehicle tax credits were pretty straightforward.
 Almost every battery electric vehicle (BEV), fuel cell electric vehicle (FCEV), and plug-in hybrid electric vehicle (PHEV) sold in the U.S. market was eligible for at least a partial credit, with some requirements:

 1. Electric vehicle tax credit amount was $2,917 for a vehicle with a battery capacity of at least 5 kilowatt hours (kWh), plus $417 for each kWh of capacity over 5 kWh (up to a $7,500 max credit).
 With this rule, most BEVs and FCEVs were eligible for the full $7,500 credit, while the majority of PHEVs were eligible for less than the full $7,500 credit amount.